Panionios F.C.: Support

 In 1983, at Nea Smyrni Square.
 There, in a night before a game of the team, the idea of Panthers began to get flesh and bones.
 A companionship that thought to do something different in Panionios' stadium decided to act.
 In that night, the name "Panthers" was first heard, which was to be the name of the companionship and then of the club.
 The Panthers officially started their activity as a club of organized fans, having been recognized by the administration of the association, which had then passed into the hands of the lasting Michalis Stamatelatos, who together with the also lasting Panagiotis Ammanitis, and they believed the different perception they used to see as fans.

 After 2003, the Panthers against the then Achilleas Beos administration created many problems.
 The club lived a long period of persecution (courts, etc.), all of which led to an organizational contraction, as well as a difficulty finding a home.
 After 2006, the Panthers club is going through another season, as the Tsakiris administration approves and gives Panthers a space within the boundaries of the stadium where the current club is placed.

-The official friendships of Panthers Club 1983 are the fans of the Italian club Genoa and the Holmesdale Fanatics from the English club Crystal Palace.
-In Greece, Niki Volos has always been considered brotherly association, as the refuge, the emblem of Niki Volos, as the first sign of Panionios in Smyrna, as well as the presence of Panagiotis Ammanitis, a beloved administrative agent in the two associations, contributed in this direction.

-Common joints and recent joint actions with the Basso Rango Ultras of Apollon Smyrnis make this relationship a very important bridge between Panionios fans and other Group Associations.
+Panthers Club 1983 has official fan friendships with the supporters of Italian club Genoa and the Holmesdale Fanatics, the supporters' group of English club Crystal Palace.
+In Greece, there are connections with Niki Volos, based on shared historical elements such as the refugee background and the emblem of Niki Volos, which resembles the original symbol of Panionios in Smyrna, as well as the involvement of Panagiotis Ammanitis, who served as an administrator for both clubs.
+Joint activities with Basso Rango Ultras of Apollon Smyrnis have also contributed to the relationship between Panionios supporters and other fan groups.
+Since 1999, there has been communication and mutual respect between supporters of PAOK and Panionios.
+In addition, there is contact between the Panionios fans and the Warriors – Gate 6 group of Panetolikos.

-Lastly, the respect among fans of PAOK and Panionios, since 1999, makes this relationship a long-lasting and robust bridge of communication.
-Lastly, contact with the Warriors – Gate 6 of Panetolikos is also a relationship with good communication and contact.

-Panthers Club 1983 has a great social action that has grown significantly in recent years.
-Also, their lighthouse is Dimitros Dallas, the man who kept their beloved team alive from Smyrna and gave Panionios life again in Athens.
+Panthers Club 1983 has an active social action that has grown in recent years.
+Also, their lighthouse is Dimitros Dallas, the man who kept their team alive from Smyrna and gave Panionios life again in Athens.